apache/camel-website/content/blog/2022/03/resume-api-v2/index.md

 [![asciicast](resume-api-file-offset.svg)](https://asciinema.org/a/477253)

-This example shows a sample Camel integration reading a large file and publishing the offsets to a Kafka instance that serves as the storaged for the offsets.
+This example shows a sample Camel integration reading a large file and publishing the offsets to a Kafka instance that serves as the storage for the offsets.
 It displays it consuming batches of 30 lines, then stopping and then resuming from where it stopped.

 A similar example to the one above, shows the Resume API v2 processing large directories [Resume API File Set Example](https://github.com/apache/camel-examples/tree/main/examples/resume-api/resume-api-fileset):